cchitsiang/awesome-stars/topics.md

 ## others

+- [pingdotgg/uploadthing](https://github.com/pingdotgg/uploadthing) - File uploads for modern web devs
+- [prisma/ecosystem-tests](https://github.com/prisma/ecosystem-tests) - 🥼🧬🧪🔬🧫🦠 - Continuously tests Prisma Client with various operating systems, frameworks, platforms, databases and more.
+- [imartinez/privateGPT](https://github.com/imartinez/privateGPT) - Interact privately with your documents using the power of GPT, 100% privately, no data leaks
+- [nomic-ai/gpt4all](https://github.com/nomic-ai/gpt4all) - gpt4all: an ecosystem of open-source chatbots trained on a massive collections of clean assistant data including code, stories and dialogue
 - [ray-project/aviary](https://github.com/ray-project/aviary) - Ray Aviary - evaluate multiple LLMs easily
 - [PromtEngineer/localGPT](https://github.com/PromtEngineer/localGPT) - Chat with your documents on your local device using GPT models.
 No data leaves your device and 100% private.
 - [SupaGruen/StableDiffusion-CheatSheet](https://github.com/SupaGruen/StableDiffusion-CheatSheet) - A list of StableDiffusion styles and some notes for offline use.
 Pure HTML, CSS and a bit of JS.